I’m writing on a little series on breathwork. Starting with “rebirthing” is probably not an easy entry, but let’s try 😉

 A rebirthing session can have two different effects on your body:

 On a physical level, through the strong inhaling and exhaling, you expose your cells, tissues and organs to an excess supply of oxygen.
 It could be defined as a mild and short-term form of hyperoxia.
 After some minutes of heavy breathing, you might feel a tingling or tickling sensation in your extremities, your feet, legs, arms and hands.
 You might feel a tingling sensation in your face, above the lips, on the forehead and your cheeks.
 You can notice some cramping in your hands and feet or get a feeling of partial and temporary paralysis.
 The sensations get more intense with heavier breathing, so you can control the intensity on some level.
-If it feels creepy, you can stop the heavy breathing and breath normally again.
+If it feels creepy, you can stop the heavy breathing and breathe normally again.
 After a while, the sensations will fade away.

 On an emotional level, it can get heavy.
 People can have all sorts of “trips”, similar to those you could have on some drugs.
 I heard from people who felt like they melted through the ground and were flying through universe.
 Some people felt an intense sensation of happiness and bliss that made them cry.
 Others got scared by visions and felt their fears more intensely.
 A few others felt an agonizing pain leaving their body, which was eventually relieving.
 Most people will experience this as a positive effect.